Stone Age to Iron Age

 Learn about stone axe making in the Lake District and the famous Langdale axe factories.
 Explore the properties of different stone material used for tools.
 Each child will grind their own primitive tool out of slate.

 Discover Iron Age fire lighting with flint and steel.
 Experiment with lighting fires with a fire steel (the modern day equivalent).
-We will discuss how techniques for fire lighting developed throughout the ages and demonstrate friction fire lighting with a bow drill.
+We will discuss how techniques for fire lighting developed throughout the ages and demonstrate blowing a nest of grass to flame the ancient way!

 Stone Age people couldn’t go to the supermarket to buy food!
 Discover some techniques used when tracking animals.
 Explore hands on our collection of animal feeding signs, skulls and animal tracks.
 Discover a variety of plant foods that would have formed part of the diet of a hunter gatherer and crops grown as communities began to settle.
 Once the group has gained some specialist knowledge they will be sent on a hunter gathering journey to test their new skills.